 Life-Changing Weight Loss Journey Doesn’t Have to Lead to Dead Ends

-I recently lost 22 pounds over a period of five months, but the excruciating details of how I did it would be about as interesting to people as, oh, sifting through endless photos of a stranger’s summer vacation.
+I recently lost 22 pounds over a period of five months, but the excruciating details of how I did it would be about as interesting to people as, oh, sifting through photos of a stranger’s summer vacation.

-Smaller portions, smarter food choices, brisk walks, and an utter dedication to the goal — probably for the better part of one’s life — are the keys to success in this area.
+Smaller portions, smarter food choices, brisk walks, and an utter dedication to the goal — for the better part of one’s life — are the keys to success in this area.

 Everything else is just plain pain.

 It’s why I so appreciate a book out recently, which is more a chatty conversation with a friend about weight loss and becoming healthier than a “program,” “plan,” or “guide” about the whys and hows of dropping weight safely.

 “The Little Book of Big Weight Loss: 31 Rules to Live By” by Bernadette Fisers (Touchstone/Simon & Schuster) is welcoming, wise, and incisive.